DO YOU HAVE A PASSION FOR RADIOLOGIC SCIENCE?

 The duration of the program is approximately 21 months.
 Courses must be completed in the prescribed sequence.
 In addition to general education requirements, students will learn patient care, radiographic pathologies, radiation protection and to safely perform diagnostic radiographic examinations.
 We use state-of-the-art equipment that allow students to perform imaging exams using computerized and digital imaging, mobile fluoroscopy and mobile imaging.

-The Radiography program is accredited by the:
+The Radiography program was awarded an 8 year accreditation by the:

 Joint Review Committee on Education in Radiologic Technology (JRCERT)

 For more information about our Radiography Program, visit the Health Science Division Radiography Program webpage.